jehboyes/finance_manager/docs/source/cm.rst

 Process
 -------

-Currently, the Curriculum Model's database and the Finance Managers database are distinct, but have the ability to communicate with each other.
+Currently, the Curriculum Model's database and the Finance Manager's database are distinct, but have the ability to communicate with each other.
 This is achieved by having both databases reside on the same server.

 The Curriculum Model contains several curricula, and each curricula is configured to use a particular type of student numbers.